songxiaoyang1/YOLO-GHS-Insulator-Detection/README.md

 # YOLO-GHS: A Method for High-Precision Detection of Insulator Defects on Transmission Lines Under Severe Weather Conditions

-> **Official PyTorch implementation of the core modules for the paper:** > *"YOLO-GHS: A Lightweight Object Detection Model for Insulator Defects in Adverse Weather via Spatial-Channel Exponential Attention"* (Under Review)
+> **Official PyTorch implementation of the core modules for the paper:** > *"YOLO-GHS: A Method for High-Precision Detection of Insulator Defects on Transmission Lines Under Severe Weather Conditions"* (Under Review)

 ---